Fluminense FC Fan Token (FLU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fluminense FC Fan Token Historical Price

-According to the latest data gathered on Fluminense FC Fan Token live price page, the current price of Fluminense FC Fan Token is 0.904498USD.
-The circulating supply of Fluminense FC Fan Token(FLU) is 558.98K FLU , giving it a market capitalization of $505.62K.
+According to the latest data gathered on Fluminense FC Fan Token live price page, the current price of Fluminense FC Fan Token is 0.881369USD.
+The circulating supply of Fluminense FC Fan Token(FLU) is 558.98K FLU , giving it a market capitalization of $492.67K.

 The Fluminense FC Fan Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FLU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.